 COVID-19 self-assessment for MCC students and employees

 All MCC students and employees must complete a daily health screening before entering campus.
 You can answer screening questions at an authorized campus entrance checkpoint or, to save time, you can complete the screening online (click on button above) or via the MCC mobile app.
-Be prepared to show your screening confirmation -- using your smart phone or printout -- at the checkpoint.

 The COVID-19 self-assessment is also available in the MCC mobile app.
 Download it for free.
 Search for “Monroe Community College” and look for the MCC black and gold shield.

 Top 5 Things to Know: June 1 Update

 - Thank you for taking summer classes at MCC!
 The following health and safety protocols are required and will protect you if you take in-person classes or use in-person services during Summer Session at MCC:

 - take daily COVID-19 self-assessments before entering campus buildings

 - frequently wash your hands